-For usage with Nexus, API keys are only needed when packages are going to be deployed.
-Therefore API key generation is by default not exposed in the user interface to normal users.
-Only users with the Deployer role have access to the API keys.
+For usage with the repository manager, NuGet API keys are only needed when packages are going to be deployed; therefore, API key generation is by default not exposed in the user interface to normal users.
+Only users with at least the Deployment role have access to the API keys.

-Other users that should be able to access and create an API key have to be given the Nexus API-Key Access role in the Users Security administration user interface.
+Other users that should be able to access and create an API key have to be given the Nexus API-Key Access role in the Users security administration.

-In addition the NuGet API-Key Realm has to be activated.
+In addition, the NuGet API-Key Realm has to be activated.
 To do this, simply add the realm to the selected realms in the Security Settings section of the Server configuration available in the Administration submenu of the left-hand navigation panel.

-Once this is set up you can view, as well as reset, the current Personal API Key in the NuGet tab of any NuGet proxy or hosted repository as visible in Figure 16.8, “Viewing and Resetting the NuGet API Key in the NuGet Configuration Tab”
+Once this is set up, you can view as well as reset the current Personal API Key in the NuGet tab of any NuGet proxy or hosted repository as visible in Figure 15.7, “Viewing and Resetting the NuGet API Key in the NuGet Configuration Tab”

-Manual upload of one or multiple packages is done on the NuPkg Upload tab of the repository displayed in Figure 16.5, “The NuPkg Upload Panel for a Hosted NuGet Repository”.
+Manual upload of one or multiple packages is done on the NuPkg Upload tab of the repository displayed in Figure 15.4, “The NuPkg Upload Panel for a Hosted NuGet Repository”.
 Press the Browse button to access the package you want to upload on the file system and press Add Package.
-Repeat this process for all the packages you want upload and press Upload Package(s) to complete the upload.
+Repeat this process for all packages you want upload, and press Upload Package(s) to complete the upload.

 Further information about the command line tool is available in the on-line help.